New identities for the Laplace transform and their applications

 The Gaussian integral $\int_{-\infty}^{\infty} \eul^{-x^2} \, \mathrm{d}x$ can be evaluated by a number of techniques.
 This results in the well-known identity $\Gamma\left(\frac{1}{2}\right) = \sqrt{\pi}$, and $\Gamma(z)$ is the gamma function \cite[(5.2.1)]{bib23}.
 The motivation of this paper arises from our observation that the Gaussian integral and several other integrals can be evaluated using the Laplace transform.
-The Laplace transform is defined by \cite[(1.14.17)]{bib23}
+A function $\phi(a, x)$ is said to be of exponential growth or order with respect to the variable $a$, if there exist constants $c$ and $M$ such that $|\phi(a, x)| \leq M \eul^{ca}$, where $\Re{a} > 0$.
+The Laplace transform of a piecewise function $\phi(a)$ of exponential order is defined by \cite[(1.14.17)]{bib23}

 where $\Re{z}$ and $\Im{z}$ denotes the real and imaginary part of the complex number $z$, respectively.
+If $\phi(a)$ is continuous and $\phi'(a)$ is piecewise continuous on $[0, \infty)$, then \cite[(1.14.20)]{bib23}

+where $\img = \sqrt{-1}$ and $\sigma > c$.
+In this case, $\phi(a)$ is referred to as the inverse Laplace transform of $F(s)$.
 Notably, several integrals have been evaluated using the Laplace transform as demonstrated in \cite{gordon, apel}.
 In Section \ref{sec2.1}, we begin by utilizing the Laplace transform to derive closed forms for the following integrals, as well as several interesting integrals that can be reduced to or deduced from them:

 for $\Re{a}, \Re{c} > 0$, $\Re{b} \geq 0$.
 If we let $\Phi(a, b, c, x)$, $\Psi(a, b, c, x)$, and $\varphi(a, b, c, x)$ represent the integrands of the three integrals respectively, then the relationships between the integrands are: